 The other night I hopped onto the PBS website and watched an episode of Baking With Julia.
 Her guest was another of my favorite chefs, Michel Richard.
 They were making puff pastry from scratch.
 That’s something I’ve never done.
-As I watched it though, I realized I’ve come along way since the first time I watched that episode in the 90’s as a kid.
+As I watched it though, I realized I’ve come along way since the first time I watched that episode as a kid.
 It didn’t look quite as challenging as it once did.
 (I’m saying that as someone who’s never made it.
 I know it’s not an easy thing to master.)

 Now I pour over cookbooks and other books trying to absorb as much knowledge as I can about ingredients and techniques.
 I’ve become really interested in nutrition.
 And I guess this all still falls under the umbrella of science, doesn’t it?
 Baking and cooking are essentially really tasty scientific experiments and reactions. :)

 Ask anyone who has talked to me for more than a few minutes and the conversation always turns to food.
 I can’t help myself.
 I’m a total food nerd.
 It’s my life.
 It’s what I do.
 It’s what I think about.
 (It’s practically all I think about.)